Special Educational Needs and Disabilities at St Mary’s, Bentworth

 These children may need extra help because of a range of needs such as:

-Our school’s agreed approach to SEN
+Our school’s agreed approach to SEND

-To see our SEN policy, visit
+To see our SEND policy, visit our section on Policies.

 SEN provision within the school